AttorneyOnlineVidya/tsuserver/README.md

 * /dj (target) - Enables a user to play music

 * /undj (target) - Disables a user from playing music

+* /play (song.mp3) - Plays a song if it isnt in the music list.

 * /gm (message) - Same as global but gives you a [M]od tag. (global mod)